5l1v3r1/WhatsSpy-Public-wiki/getting-started-rpi-image.markdown

 ## 0) Secondary WhatsApp account

-*This is a simplified version of [chapter 1) Secondary WhatsApp account](getting-started) or the normal getting started.
-You can alo use a jailbroken iPhone or rooted Android device.*
+*This is a simplified version of [chapter 1) Secondary WhatsApp account](getting-started) or the normal getting started.*

 WhatsSpy Public requires a phonenumber that does not actively uses WhatsApp.
 This can be for example a landline or just a 5 euro SIM card.
 Once you have obtained a phonenumber that doesnt use WhatsApp, do the following: